 Regularly Updating Your Will

-To keep your will up-to-date, consider the following:
+To keep your estate plan effective, consider the following:

-• Review your will every 5 years or after significant life events.
+- Review your will and trust arrangements every 3–5 years, or after any significant life event.

 The Importance of Family Meetings